flian/hova/README.md

  while user try to search a User, first user can selector properties. for example customer select user, then next select box will popup {id,name,age,wife}
-  choose id, as id is inteter, next select box will popup {>,<,= etc}
+  a. choose id, as id is inteter, next select box will popup {>,<,= etc}
-  choose name, as name is String, next select box will popup {contains,start with,is,not,endwith etc}
+  b. choose name, as name is String, next select box will popup {contains,start with,is,not,endwith etc}
-  choose wife, as wife is another entity, next select box will popup another {User} search. choose home, as home is another entity, next select box will popup {Adress} search
+  b. choose wife, as wife is another entity, next select box will popup another {User} search.
+  d. choose home, as home is another entity, next select box will popup {Adress} search